Justin-roy/Firebase-Crud-Operation/README.md

 # Firebase-Crud-Operation

-In This Flutter App I Will Add Firebase Crud Operation like you can Create Delete Update Read real time data.
+This Flutter app will allow you to create, delete, update, and read real-time data from Firebase.

 # Sample Images